LauJohansson/fabric-testing/README.md

     --fetch-url-log-file-path <path-to-log-file>
 ```

+If the notebook tests ran successfully (status code 200), then the CLI exitcode is 0.
+Otherwise -1.

 If you want to follow along more "interactively", you can find the test run in the [Fabric Monitor](https://app.fabric.microsoft.com/monitoringhub?experience=data-engineering):